bethanyed/Bethanys-Data-Portfolio/final-project-part-three.md

 Text here!

 ## References
-> **You should have already included detailed references on your Shorthand story** - if so, you do not need to list them twice, unless you used additional references for specific to your writeup.
-Use this section to capture any additional special notes or information necessary.
-If there is additional information for your shorthand readers that you've placed on this page, link from Shorthand to this page.
-Make sure to double-check that you aren't using copyright material and that you have added / updated any citations or other content that you used to create your data story.
-Make sure you have cited external sources correctly.
+All references were listed in Shorthand.

 ## AI acknowledgements
 Grammarly was utilized to edit grammar and spelling.
-Google Gemini was used to organize data from articles into excel spreadsheets.
+Google Gemini was used to organize data from articles into Excel spreadsheets.

 # Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

-Text here!
+For this project, I wish I was able to dedicate more time to fleshing out the presentation and incorporating more interesting details to support my data.
+I really enjoyed the process as this is a topic I am very passionate about, however, I wasn't able to even scratch the surface of the content I wanted to for this assignment.